Sadet-Cloud/documentation/content/developer/tutorials/server_framework_101/02_lay_the_foundations.rst

 .. seealso::
    `The manifest file of the Sales app <{GITHUB_PATH}/addons/sale/__manifest__.py>`_

+.. _tutorials/server_framework_101/create_first_model:

 Create the first model
 ======================

 Now that our module is recognized by Odoo, it's time to build towards the business features.
-Data is essential for any real-world application, and our real estate module won't be an exception.
+Data is essential for any real-world application, and our real estate application won't be an exception.

 To store data effectively, we need two things: a way to define the structure of that data, and a system to store and manipulate it.
 Fortunately, the server framework of Odoo comes equipped with the